Hands on treatment - do you need it?

 It’s important for your clinician to gather as many data points as possible to make the best clinical choice for your treatment plan- and physical touch provides one of those data points.
 And then yes, we must move on and the real rehab happens when we put tissue under the appropriate load once you’re out of pain.

 Just something to think about if you feel like something is missing from your current treatment plan.
 There’s a time and place for everything.
-Don’t be afraid to ask if there are other treatment options if you’ve reached a plateau- remember you are part of the decision making process and help guide best treatment.
+Don’t be afraid to ask if there are other treatment options if you’ve reached a plateau- remember you are part of the decision-making process and help guide the best treatment.

 ~Find your passion, find what moves you, find your strength in movement~